pjtunstall/filler/README.md

 }
 ```

-Given the lack of effect, I've removed these lines for now.
+Given the lack of benefit, I've removed these lines for now.

 ## Other ideas